“Device Farm” Has Just Arrived to End Testers’ Trolling

 - Enough time to test

 For mobile app developers, delivering high-quality apps across all of the different device and OS combinations is a major effort.
-Not only, it’s time consuming, complicated, and expensive, it also needs workforce of testers.
+Not only, it’s time consuming, complicated, and expensive, it also needs a workforce of testers.
 As a current practice, developers often rely on manual testing of their apps.
 They use emulators that try to simulate the behavior of real devices, or they rely on their own collection of local devices that only cover a small set of the overall device market.
 They also have to address variations in firmware and operating systems, maintain operation with intermittent network connectivity, integrate reliably with back-end services, and ensure compatibility with other apps running on the device.

 So, to ensure the integration of aforesaid procedures, developers are looking for easier ways to build and test across platforms.
 Recently Amazon has added another set of tools to its cloud-based Amazon Web Services (AWS) that could make testing new apps a lot easier for developers.

 Device Farm and its Advantages

 AWS Device Farm lets developers test out the Android and Fire OS apps on a variety of devices.
 This new service helps mobile application developers quickly and securely test their apps on smartphones, tablets, and other devices to improve the quality of their Android and Fire OS apps.
 Developers can upload their apps and run tests simultaneously on all of the most commonly used mobile devices across a continually expanding fleet that includes the latest device/OS combinations.